 - The MnS producer decides where to name-contain the "Files" instance related to a job.

-The attribute "_linkToFiles" allows a MnS consumer to create simple and targeted subscriptions for "notifyFileReady", "notifyFilePreparationError" and "notifyFileDeletion", or "notifyMOICreation", "notifyFilePreparationError" and "notifyFileDeletion" related to "File" instances created or deleted under the "Files" instance of a specific job.
+The attribute "_linkToFiles" allows a MnS consumer to create simple and targeted subscriptions for "notifyFileReady", "notifyFilePreparationError" and "notifyFileDeletion" file related notifications, or "notifyMOICreation", "notifyMOIChanges", and notifyMOIDeletion” related to "File" instances created or deleted under the "Files" instance of a specific job.
 The subscription needs to scope simply objects one level below the "Files" object.

 In addition, the attribute "_linkToFiles" allows for simple deployments not relying on notifications for reporting the availability of new files, where the MnS consumer polls regularly for new files under "Files".